Kelly Piquet: Career

 During college, she took an internship in fashion and decided to continue working in the area.
 She worked at Vogue Latinoamerica, Bergdorf Goodman, KCD PR agency, in addition to being a columnist for Marie Claire magazine.

 As a model, Piquet posed for PatBO and Lucas Boccalão.
 She has walked the ramp in some fashion shows.

 In April 2015, Piquet became responsible for Formula E social media coverage.

 Personal life

 In January 2017, Piquet began dating Russian Formula One driver Daniil Kvyat.
-Piquet and Kvyat welcomed a daughter in July 2019.
+Piquet and Kvyat welcomed a daughter, Penelope, in July 2019.
 In December 2019, it was announced that Piquet and Kvyat had separated.

-Piquet has been in a relationship with Formula One driver Max Verstappen since 2020.
-In 2025, their daughter Lily was born.
+Piquet has been in a relationship with Dutch Formula One World Champion Max Verstappen since 2020.
+In April 2025, their daughter Lily was born.